lrestj/pronixos/.github/README.md

 ```
 Cloning your previous configurations to your new installation
 --------------------------------------------------------------------
-Your git repository is here and ready to settle in your new system.

 Set up your alias before starting.
 You may just type it in your terminal or add it to your .bashrc, .zshrc, config.fish.